 For our custom engagements, the essence of the XLC learning experience is personal.
 It works when there is a strong intellectual and emotional connection between our facilitators and the participants in your chosen learning environment.
 We work hard to select our staff based not only their content knowledge, but based on their “fit” with your organizational culture.
 We strive to have more than one person who can address a topic from an intellectual standpoint so that we can make the best choices for each and every client.

-ANNIE FITZPATRICK is a faculty member at the University of Cincinnati’s College-Conservatory of Music Drama Program.
+ANNIE FITZPATRICK is a facilitator at Xavier Leadership Center and a member at the University of Cincinnati’s College-Conservatory of Music Drama Program.
 She has also taught interpersonal communication skills at UC’s College of Law and UC’s College of Medicine.
 As a professional actress she has been a spokesperson and corporate trainer for companies that include Procter & Gamble, Lenscrafters, Krogers, Cintas, Ipsos, Barefoot Proximity, Hewlett Packard, Parker Brothers, RCA, JB Speakers, and Motorola.
 She has coached professional actors for over 25 years and created a Conservatory program for The Tri-State American Federation of Radio and Television Artists.
 She has appeared Off-Broadway, toured nationally and internationally, and works in regional theatres across the country.
 She has appeared in numerous national and local commercials.
-TV and film credits include Army Wives, Loving, to be, Broken Hearts, Milk Money, and Fun Size.
+TV and film credits include Those Who Kill, Army Wives, Little Accidents, Fun Size, Milk Money, Loving, and Broken Hearts.
 As a company member of The Ensemble Theatre of Cincinnati, she has received two Best Actress Cincinnati Entertainment Awards and multiple Acclaim Awards, including one for Best Supporting Actress.Show More

 Benjamim Mulling, CMA, CPA, CITP is a facilitator for the Xavier Leadership Center and the CFO of TENTE Casters, Inc. During his career as CFO, he has championed projects, particularly in business intelligence, to drive lean reporting, performance measurement, and leading indicators that were used to drive the company into success.
 Mr. Mulling received his B.A. in accounting from Northern Kentucky University, his MBA from Liberty University, and CMA, CPA, and CITP certifications.
 Mr. Mulling has taught several courses in managerial accounting and intermediate accounting as an adjunct faculty member and currently serves on the Global Board of Directors for the Institute of Management Accountants.
 Mr. Mulling has published accounting and finance articles in various public media outlets regarding the IMA® and CMA®, including the IMA's award-winning magazine, Strategic Finance.Show More